alsonshareef/pern-admin-v2/README.md

 &#8594; Students will be able to do the following:

 - Create an account which they will be able to log into and see which teachers they have been registered to.
-- View whether they have been either suspended or unregistered from one or multiple teachers.
+- View whether they have been either been suspended or unregistered from one or multiple teachers.
-- View messages that they have received from teachers they are registered to or by teachers who have @mentioned them.
+- View messages that they have received from teachers they are registered to or by teachers who have @mentioned them (in the case they are not suspended).
 - Delete their account which will unregister them from all respective teachers.

 ## Motivation

-The purpose behind creating this project is to show an understanding of the following:
+The reason for creating this project is to show I have an understanding of the following:

-- How to create a RESTful API using Node and Express which can run logic based on user interaction to satisfy their administrative needs.
+- How to create a RESTful API using Node and Express which can run logic based on user interaction.
 - Setting up a relational database to fulfill CRUD operations as well as to show knowledge of writing SQL queries.
 - How to utilize Authentication and Authorization to expose different types of users to different functionality.
-- How to utilise a design pattern such as MVC to add structure and modularity to the backend code to leave it easier to maintain.
+- How to utilise a design pattern such as MVC to add structure and modularity to the backend code so it is easier to maintain.
 - How to create a user-friendly UI using React.

 ## Screenshots